 Students will study the search for rights and freedoms with a particular focus on the twentieth century.
 Students will see how different countries have faced the challenges of developing democracy and fostering equality and liberty.
 The role of protest groups, popular movements, governments, and charismatic leaders will be studied to understand the ways in which political, social and economic change have taken place.
-Topics covered are In Search of the American Dream: the USA, c1917-96; South Africa, 1948-94: from apartheid state to 'rainbow nation'; Protest, agitation and parliamentary reform in Britain c1780-1918; Coursework: The collapse of Communism in Eastern Europe c1980-1990.
+The first topic is In Search of the American Dream: the USA, c1917-96.
+This same fight for liberty and justice is then transposed to study the story of Indian independence in topic two India, c1914-48: the road to independence.
+Rebellion and disorder under the Tudors, 1485-1603 examines beheadings, burnings at the stake and piracy as England emerges from the War of the Roses to dominate the international stage; students then return to examine the fight for freedom and liberty in the Cold War period.

-Paper 1 - 30%

-Paper 2 - 20%

-Paper 3 - 30%
+Written Examination 80% Examination - Three written papers Paper 1 - 30% Paper 2 - 20% Paper 3 - 30%